 Nobody likes to detox, but when you see this rainbow soup filled with happy colours, you have no choice but than to have fun detoxing!
 An upgraded minestrone, let’s say… made with tons of healthy veggies!
 This Detox Rainbow Soup can easily be adapted to your taste or whatever is left in your fridge.

 Rainbow Holiday Detox Soup

 - 200 g udon noodles (any noodles)

 - 1 carrot (cut with cheese grater)

 - 2 scallion

 - salt and pepper

-- Add the noodles for 1 minutes to heat them up again
+- Add the noodles for 1 minute to heat them again.

-- Add the noodles, in the bottom of pre warmed bowls, the vegetables, egg and finally the broth
+- Add the noodles, the bottom of pre-warmed bowls, the vegetables, the egg and the broth.